A Four-Stage Data Augmentation Approach to ResNet-Conformer Based Acoustic Modeling for Sound Event Localization and Detection: Four-Stage Data Augmentation

 According to the blind analytical normalization method \cite{warsitz2007blind}, the post-filter $\omega_f$ is obtained as

-So far we only estimate the spectral and spatial information for all non-overlapping and non-moving sound event segments.
-To simulate multi-channel data, two sound event segments containing such information are chosen.
+So far we generate the spectral and spatial information collected in two sets as shown in the first step of Fig.~\ref{fig:MCS} for all audio segments containing non-overlapping and non-moving sound events.
+In the second step, spectral information ${\hat S}_{f,t}$ and spatial information $\mathcal{S}_f$ are selected from these two sets randomly shuffled to simulate multi-channel audio segment.
 For the spatial case, it is obvious that $\mathcal{S}_f=\mathcal{S}_f^{\rm H}$.
 The eigenvalue decomposition of such a conjugate matrix $\mathcal{S}_f$ can be written as follows

-where ${\mathbf \Lambda}={\rm diag}(\lambda_1,\lambda_2,...,\lambda_M)$ denote the eigenvalues, and ${\rm\mathbf U}=[{\rm\mathbf u}_1,{\rm\mathbf u}_2,...,{\rm\mathbf u}_M]^{\rm T}$ are the corresponding eigenvectors.
-Eq. (\ref{spatial}) can also be expressed as a sum of $M$ components:
+where ${\mathbf \Lambda}_f={\rm diag}(\lambda_{f,1},\lambda_{f,2},...,\lambda_{f,M})$ denote the eigenvalues, and ${\rm\mathbf U}_f=[{\rm\mathbf u}_{f,1},{\rm\mathbf u}_{f,2},...,{\rm\mathbf u}_{f,M}]^{\rm T}$ are the corresponding eigenvectors.
+Eq.~(\ref{spatial}) can also be expressed as a sum of $M$ components:

-We have spectral information ${\hat S}_{f,t}$ extracted from one sound event segment and spatial information $\mathcal{S}_f$ extracted from another.
-We want to simulate a new sound event segment whose SED label corresponds to that of what ${\hat S}_{f,t}$ belongs to and a DOA label corresponds to that of what $\mathcal{S}_f$ belongs to.
-The simulated multi-channel data can be written as
+Now we have spectral information ${\hat S}_{f,t}$ extracted from one audio segment and spatial information $\mathcal{S}_f$ extracted from another.
+Our goal is to simulate a new audio segment.
+Its SED label corresponds to that of the audio segment extracting ${\hat S}_{f,t}$ while its DOA label corresponds to that of the audio segment extracting $\mathcal{S}_f$.
+The simulated multi-channel audio segment can be written as